ojmorris12/ciscoparse/README.md

     });

-For the `serial()` method, if there is more than one switch (i.e. a 3750 switch stack), the serial numbers are stored in an array, and when echoed to the console, are displayed one right after the other, so:
+For the `serial()` method, if there is more than one switch (i.e. a 3750 switch stack), the serial numbers are stored in an array, and when printed to the console, are displayed one right after the other:

     console.log('Serials: ' + parser.serial());